-Possible Disciplinary Sanctions for Rape and Sexual Assault Any person found to have committed the offense of rape or sexual assault by the Northern Maine Community College Disciplinary Committee and/or the Maine Criminal Justice System will be subject to severe disciplinary sanctions which may include immediate suspension or dismissal.
+Possible Disciplinary Sanctions for Rape and Sexual Assault

-Information Concerning Registered Sex Offenders Under Section 14071 (j) of Title 42
+Any person found to have committed the offense of rape or sexual assault by the Northern Maine Community College Disciplinary Committee and/or the Maine Criminal Justice System will be subject to severe disciplinary sanctions which may include immediate suspension or dismissal.

-The Presque Isle Police Department maintains a list of registered sex offenders in the Presque Isle community.
-Anyone desiring information on a specific known sex offender may receive that information by contacting the Presque Isle Police Department at (207) 764-4476.
+Information Concerning Registered Sex Offenders Under Section 14071 (j) of Title 42 information by contacting the Presque Isle Police Department at (207) 764-4476.
 A date of birth of the sex offender will be needed.
 The State of Maine maintains a list of registered sex offenders.
 The list is readily available on-line at the Maine Sex Registry (http://sor.informe.org/sor/).